zr-tex8r/PXcjkcat/README.md

 If your document is mainly in Japanese, then put the following lines in the preamble:

-  \usepackage[prefercjkvar]{pxcjkcat}
+  \usepackage[ccv3,japanesevar]{pxcjkcat}
   \usepackage[utf8]{inputenc}

-The former setting treats the "CJK-ambiguous" punctuation symbols as non-CJK letters, while the latter as CJK letters.
+The former setting treats the “CJK-ambiguous” punctuation symbols as non-CJK letters, while the latter as CJK letters.
 Of course, your document must in encoded in UTF-8.